omnicortex/teller2cloud/README.md

 Now run `teller2cloud.sh`

 ### GitHub Actions
 You first need to fork this project.
-Then create the following repository secrets for your workflow and place the content of the corresponding file from above in it.
+Go to your repo's **Actions** > Click **I understand my workflows, go ahead and enable them** Then create the following repository secrets for your workflow and place the content of the corresponding file from above in it.
+Go to your repo's **Settings > Secrets** and add a **New Secret**.

 - `ENV`: The `.env` file
 - `TOKENS`: The `tokens.csv` file